 Lavender topiary are so pretty and I am finding them easy to create.
 I am going to share my journey in creating lavender topiary so you can try it too!

-I am so enjoying my experiment in creating lavender topiary, I know you will too.
+Creating lavender topiary is so much fun!.
 It takes some patience but most gardeners are used to having that.
-I start with lavender cuttings, I have an entire post written on how I start Lavender from cuttings, so CLICK HERE if you want to see that and I will have a link at the end of this post too.
+I start with lavender cuttings, I have an entire post written on how I start Lavender from cuttings, so CLICK HERE.

 This is the lavender plant I took my cuttings from that I am turning into topiary.